rasky/r64emu/doc/rsp.md

 `(14..7)` of the 16-bit lanes.
 Load instructions zero the bits of each lane outside the mapped range, while store instructions effectively ignore the other bits.

-Like the 8-bit packed loads, the strided loads can be viewed as 128-bit loads from `GPR[base] + (offset * 16)` that are then rotated based on alignment and element.
-After loading and rotating as above, however, instead of mapping the leftmost 8 bytes into the lanes, every other byte, in the case of `LHV`, and every fourth byte (repeated in a pattern), in the case of `LFV`, are used.
+Like the packed loads, the strided loads create an intermediate value `W` by reading 16 bytes in DMEM, starting from `GPR[base] + (offset * 16)` this time.
+After loading `W` as above, however, instead of mapping the leftmost 8 bytes into the lanes, every other byte, in the case of `LHV`, and every fourth byte (repeated in a pattern), in the case of `LFV`, are used.

 `LFV`, since it doesn't write an entire register, behaves differently from other loads at this last step.
-It first creates a new 128-bit temporary, and loads `(14..7)` of each lane in the temporary from a different byte in the rotated value, using the pattern `0,4,8,12,8,12,0,4`.
-64 bits of the original register starting at byte index `element` (NOT wrapping around) are then replaced with the corresponding bits of this temporary.
+It creates a second 128-bit temporary, and loads `(14..7)` of each lane in this temporary from a different byte in `W`, in the pattern `0,4,8,12,8,12,0,4`.
+64 bits of the original register starting at byte index `element` (NOT wrapping around) are then replaced with the corresponding bits of the second temporary.

 `SHV` stores the appropriate bits of each lane into every other byte in memory, like `SUV`.
 However, instead of storing one lane at a time starting from lane `element`,